Make apple butter quick and easy in the Instant Pot with this recipe! All the flavors of fall in a delicious, spreadable treat.

 Yes, apple butter needs to be refrigerated.
 We keep ours in a sealed mason jar in the door of the fridge.

-Yes, you can freeze apple butter.
+Yes.
 It should be good for 6 months – 1 year when stored in the freezer.

 Other Instant Pot Recipes